phongduong/my-portfolio/portfolio/posts/my-study-plan.md

 With Youtube videos, I am going to record the process I build projects.
 Because I have a full-time job and part-time bachelor degree so I will try to publish content once a month.

 Update: I quit my job and will create Youtube videos full-time.
-Subscribe my channel to get more tutorial about programming
+Check out and subscribe my channel to get more tutorial about programming